 - Heat Oil in a frying pan, cook finely chopped Onion until tender, add Cooked Prawns, Cooked Rice and grated Carrot, then add Frozen Peas & Corn and season with Salt and Pepper.

 - To make white sauce, heat Butter in a saucepan over medium heat until melted and foaming, add Flour and cook stirring until mixture bubbles.
-Slowly add Milk, 1/4 cup at a time, stirring constantly until sauce boils and thickens.
+Slowly add Milk, stirring constantly until sauce boils and thickens.
 Season with Salt & Pepper.

 - Slightly Oil a large ovenproof dish, place the rice mixture and pour the White Sauce over the rice.
 Sprinkle with grated cheese, and bake for 20 minutes or until golden.